-- How can I be better organized? – Sometimes, stress just comes down to inefficient time management skills coupled with an overflow of jobs and demands.
-So, if you want to reduce stress, it helps to schedule order your day rather than simply knock things out as you go.
-There are several apps and services that can streamline processes or organize anything from rent payments to accepting packages on your behalf.
+- How can I be better organized? – Even the best time management skills can be challenged by an overflow of jobs and demands.
+Consider scheduling or batching your time instead of knocking things out as they come up.
+There are several apps and services available that can help to streamline processes or organize anything from handling rent payments to accepting packages.

-- What are the areas or tasks that cause you the most grief? – Each multifamily unit has its fair share of issues.
-Typically, it’s a revolving door where one thing gets fixed only to have another problem arise.
-That said, most have particular issues, which for some reason or another seem to pop up regularly.
-This could be anything from problems with packages being stolen to complications stemming from a lack of parking.
-Whatever the particular hitch, it’s crucial that you brainstorm ways to address them, granting both you and your tenants relief.
+- What are the recurring design problems or tasks that cause you the most grief? – Each multifamily building or community has its share of issues.
+It may sometimes feel like a revolving door of problems – as soon as one thing is fixed, another problem takes its place.
+That said, many communities have issues that, for one reason or another, seem to pop up regularly.
+This could be anything from package theft problems to complications stemming from a lack of parking.
+Whatever the particular issue, take some time to brainstorm solutions and hopefully grant both you and your tenants some relief.

 Common Problems and Solutions For Property Managers

-- Porch pirates – The increased supply of ready and waiting goods has created a subset of people who seek to steal other’s possessions.
-If packages are left waiting in front of a rental unit’s door or sitting in a mailroom, especially if your property is not gated, those packages are vulnerable to theft.
-Even if people have a security camera, it doesn’t always work as the best package theft deterrent.
+- Porch Pirates – An increased supply of packages, especially those left ready and waiting on resident doorsteps, has created a new subset of people who seek to steal other’s possessions.
+If the community or building entrance isn’t monitored, packages left on a rental unit’s doorstep are vulnerable to package theft.
+Even installing security cameras might not be enough of a package theft deterrent.

-- Package management – The steady deluge of packages means that a good portion of your job is now devoted to accepting, organizing, and delivering tenants packages.
-In a multifamily apartment community with 100+ units, that could result in a massive overflow that stresses your mailroom capacity.
+- Package Management – The steady deluge of packages means that a good portion of your job could soon be devoted to accepting, organizing, and delivering tenants’ packages.
+In a multifamily apartment community, especially for those with 100+ units, this could result in a massive overflow that stresses mailroom capacity.

-A solution for this problem is simple and aesthetically pleasing—smart package lockers, such as those provided by Parcel Pending.
-These lockers free up a property manager’s time by creating a quick, easy, and secure way to handle daily deliveries.
-Smart residential lockers accomplish the following:
+A solution for this problem is simple and aesthetically pleasing: smart package lockers, such as those provided by Parcel Pending.
+Smart lockers free up property managers’ time by creating an easy, secure, and contact-free way to handle daily deliveries.

 - Have a monthly income that is 3 times higher than the rent